DJTB/kindlequotes/README.md

 ## Features:
 * Replaces dumbquotes ' ' " " with smartquotes ‘ ’ “ ”
-* Prepends highlights mid-sentence with an… ellpisis
+* Prepends highlights starting mid-sentence with an …ellipsis
-* Trims large sections of spacing (possibly from epub or pdf highlights)
+* Trims large sections of spacing (from epub or pdf highlights)
 * Standardises author format as Firstname Lastname.
-* Skips duplicates or empty highlights
+* Skips bookmarks, duplicates, and empty highlights

 ### Transforms this:
 ```